chrisdancee/react-ios-pwa-prompt/README.md

 [![npm version](http://img.shields.io/npm/v/react-ios-pwa-prompt.svg?style=flat)](https://npmjs.org/package/react-ios-pwa-prompt "View this project on npm") ![Gzip file size](https://img.badgesize.io/chrisdancee/react-ios-pwa-prompt/master/dist/react-ios-pwa-prompt.js?compression=gzip)

-> Polyfilling PWA prompts for iOS
+> Polyfilling PWAs for iOS

-A React component that provides a customisable Progressive Web App (PWA) prompt to 'Add to Home Screen', matching native iOS <=12 or 13 styles for both light and dark UI modes.
-This behaviour is inherent on Android devices, yet does not happen on iOS.
-This component aims to provide a simple way to provide this functionality for websites that are PWA-ready.
+A React component that provides a customisable Progressive Web App (PWA) prompt telling the user to 'Add to Home Screen'.
+The prompt behaviour is baked in to Android devices, yet iOS is still lagging behind.
+This component aims to provide a simple way to provide this functionality on iOS for websites that are PWA-ready.
+The prompt styles closely match iOS designs for both light and dark UI modes to appear native to the user.

 <hr>